 - Doug Sain '03 is completing his M.A. in Archaeology at Eastern New Mexico University.

-- David J. Cranford '02 is pursuing his Ph.D. in Archaeology/Anthropology (ABD) at the University of North Carolina-Chapel Hill after having received his M.A. in 2007 from the University of Oklahoma. co-authored a paper, "Multiple Modes of Monumentality: Case Studies from the American South," published in the SAA Archaeological Record.
+- David J. Cranford '02 is Assistant State Archaeologist for North Carolina.
+He received his Ph.D. in Archaeology/Anthropology from the University of North Carolina-Chapel Hill after having received his M.A. in 2007 from the University of Oklahoma.
+His dissertation research was an archaeological examination of community organization and household variability within the Catawba Indian Nation of South Carolina during the late 18th century (ca. 1760 – 1800).

 - Hannah Warfield '02 has been working as a landscape historian, gardener, and tour guide at the Tuckahoe Plantation on the James River in Virginia, where Thomas Jefferson lived as a child.